Mdhesari/design-patterns/Readme.md

 What facade design pattern is? it makes the software developemen for entire developers so much easier.

-This states that we need to hide the complex logic of our application behind our main classes so there won't be anything missunserstood or complicated for other developers.
+This states that we need to hide the complex logic of our application behind our main classes so there won't be anything missunderstood or complicated for other developers.

 For example laravel one of the greatest frameworks of php use this design pattern.